MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-view-archived-workflow-step-instances.md

 ---
     title: How to View Archived Workflow Step Instances | Microsoft Docs
-    description: All completed workflow step instances are saved in the **Archived Workflow Step Instances** page.
+    description: All completed workflow step instances are saved on the **Archived Workflow Step Instances** page.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP